kyma-project/istio/docs/user/tutorials/01-45-enable-istio-access-logs.md

 1. Go to the namespace for which you want to configure Istio access logs.
 2. Go to **Istio > Telemetries** and select **Create**.
-3. Provide the name, for example, `access-config`.
+3. Provide a name, for example, `access-config`.
 4. Select **Create**.

 #### **kubectl**